 The Plan is a defined contribution 401(k) plan that was established January 1, 1985.
-The Plan is available to substantially all employees of Principal Life Insurance Company (Principal Life) and its subsidiaries or affiliates (the Company).
+The Plan is available to agents holding a Career Agent Contract and financial representatives with Principal Life Insurance Company (Principal Life) or its affiliates (the Company) who meet eligibility requirements.
 The Plan Sponsor is Principal Financial Group, Inc. (PFG), the ultimate parent of Principal Life.